Date of birth

 The son of Chris Rodman and Dawne Millett, he dedicated his goal against Walsall in March 2018 to his ill maternal grandfather, Michael Millett.
 Having represented England Futsal five times in 2006-07, he played for the England C side twice, against the Republic of Ireland in May 2010 and scoring in a 2-2 draw with Wales five months later, and featured for the British Universities side whilst studying for a Masters in Business at Nottingham Trent University.
 Apparently, on the radar of Peterborough, Coventry and Ipswich, he signed for Rovers whilst the 2018 World Cup Finals were in full swing.

-Since his arrival at the Mem, the winger has made just shy of 60 appearances for the Gas.
+Since his arrival at the Mem, the winger has made over 70 appearances with the Gas, finding the net on 10 occasions too.